 The global sectoral ranking for near- and long-term global temperature effects is similar to the AR5 assessment despite regional reductions in aerosol precursor emissions between 2008 and 2014.
-This report has applied updated climate policy metrics for SLCFs and treatment of aerosol-cloud interactions for SO2, BC and OC (Lund et al., 2020).
-By far the largest 10-year GSAT effects are from the energy production (fossil fuel mining and distribution), agriculture and waste management (high confidence).
-CH4 is the dominant contributor in the energy production, agriculture, and waste management sectors.
+This report has applied updated climate policy metrics for SLCFs and treatment of aerosol–cloud interactions for SO2, BC and OC (Lund et al., 2020).
+By far the largest 10-year GSAT effects are from the energy production (fossil fuel mining and distribution), agriculture and waste management sectors (high confidence).
+CH4 is the dominant contributor in the energy production, agriculture and waste management sectors.
 On the 10-year time horizon, other net warming sectors are residential fossil fuel and energy combustion (dominated by CO2) and aviation and residential biofuel (dominated by SLCFs and cloud) (medium confidence).
-The total residential and commercial sector including biofuel and fossil fuels is the 4th most warming economic sector globally on short time horizons of 10-20 years.
+The total residential and commercial sector including biofuel and fossil fuels is the fourth most warming economic sector globally on short time horizons of 10–20 years.
 The energy combustion sector has considerable cooling from high emissions of SO2 that result in a relatively small net GSAT temperature effect on short time horizons, despite the high CO2 emissions from this activity.
 On the 10-year time horizon, global emissions from industry and shipping cause a net cooling effect despite a considerable warming from CO2 emissions.
 On the 100-year time horizon, the net effects of agriculture and waste management are small, while energy combustion is the largest individual contributor to warming due to its high CO2 emissions.
 The second largest driver of long-term temperature change is industry, demonstrating the importance of non-CO2 emissions for shaping relative weight over different time frames.
 Transport contributes a small net warming on the 10-year time horizon that increases by a factor of three on the 100-year time horizon.
-In contrast, aviation sector contribution to warming shrinks by about a factor of three between the 10- and 100-year time horizons.
+In contrast, the aviation sector contribution to warming shrinks by about a factor of three between the 10- and 100-year time horizons.
 Results for the 20-year time horizon are provided in the Supplementary Material 6.SM.4.
 Compared to the 10-year time horizon, there are some changes in ranking, especially of sectors and regions with a strong SO2 contribution, which decays substantially between 10 and 20 years.
-Aviation is the sector with most distinct difference between 10 and 20 year time horizons such that the net GSAT effect after 20 years becomes small but negative due to a switch in sign for the NOx AGTP for this sector and these two time horizons related to the stronger short-lived ozone response than other sectors.
+Aviation is the sector with the most distinct difference between 10- and 20-year time horizons, such that the net GSAT effect after 20 years becomes small but negative due to a switch in sign for the NOx AGTP for this sector, and these two time horizons related to the stronger short-lived ozone response than other sectors.

-In terms of source regions, the largest contributions to net short-term warming are caused by emissions in Eastern Asia, Latin America and North America, followed by Africa, Eastern Europe and West-Central Asia and South East Asia (medium confidence).
+In terms of source regions, the largest contributions to net short-term warming are caused by emissions in East Asia, Latin America and North America, followed by Africa, Eastern Europe, West-Central Asia and Southeast Asia (medium confidence).
 However, the relative contributions from individual species vary.
-In East Asia, North America, Europe and South Asia the effect of current emissions of cooling and warming SLCFs approximately balance in the near term and these regions cause comparable net warming effects on 10- and 100-year time horizons (Figure 6.16).
-In Latin America, Africa and South East Asia and Developing Pacific, CH4 and BC emissions are currently high while emissions of CO2 and cooling aerosols are low compared to other regions, resulting in a net warming effect after 10 years that is substantially higher than that of CO2 alone.
+In East Asia, North America, Europe and South Asia, the effect of current emissions of cooling and warming SLCFs approximately balance in the near term and these regions cause comparable net warming effects on 10- and 100-year time horizons (Figure 6.16).
+In Latin America, Africa, Southeast Asia and Developing Pacific, CH4 and BC emissions are currently high while emissions of CO2 and cooling aerosols are low compared to other regions, resulting in a net warming effect after 10 years that is substantially higher than that of CO2 alone.